 Traditional Chinese attire.

-Notably, red color is Chinese women’s favorite color of clothing.
-Red is even worn by brides (on the picture above) since it symbolizes love, wellbeing and health.
-“White” on the other hand, Chinese people associate with death and wear it when some one had died.
+Notably, the red color is Chinese women’s favorite color of clothing.
+Red is even worn by brides (on the picture above) since it symbolizes love, wellbeing, and health.
+“White” on the other hand, Chinese people associate with death and wear it when someone had died.

 Traditional children's clothing